IBRAHIMBNC/task_manager/README.md

 1. **Clone the Repository:**

-Replace `your-username` with your GitHub username and `your-repository` with the name of your GitHub repository.
+Replace `IBRAHIMBNC` with your GitHub username and `task_manager` with the name of your GitHub repository.

 2. **Install Flutter:**
 - Follow the official [Flutter installation guide](https://flutter.dev/docs/get-started/install) to install Flutter on your machine.